apache/storm/docs/Distributed-RPC.md

 String result = client.execute("reach", "http://twitter.com");
 ```

 or if you just want to use a preconfigured client you can call.
-The exact host will be selected randomly from the configured set of hosts
+The exact host will be selected randomly from the configured set of hosts, if the host appears to be down it will loop through all configured hosts looking for one that works.

 ```java
 DRPCClient client = DRPCClient.getConfiguredClient(conf);